systemd/mkosi/mkosi.md

 In this scenario, the kernel is loaded from the ESP in the image by `systemd-boot`.

 # REQUIREMENTS

-mkosi is packaged for various distributions: Debian, Ubuntu, Arch Linux, Fedora Linux, OpenMandriva, Gentoo.
-It is usually easiest to use the distribution package.

 The latest code from git requires systemd 253.